 Vision Indicators: We are finding ourselves more open to sharing how our stories are interacting with God’s story.
 We are more willing to be vulnerable in confessional and celebratory sharing with one another; recognizing the essential importance of hearing and sharing the stories of God’s people from the Bible, the larger Church through the ages and our own.
 This is showing up in the way we create, our daily work and the way we relate to the world as individuals and as a collective.
 Psalm 136; Psalm 117; 1 Corinthians 11:24; The Bible.

 Discipleship is a life-long process for those who follow in the Way of Christ.
 An important part of that journey is being generous in our willingness to encourage others along that path.

 Vision Indicators: We are becoming more available to authentically help others connect their story with God’s and to empower them to feel confident in sharing their stories.
 God’s story is increasingly integrated into our own story.
 We are becoming more thoughtful, disciplined and spiritually mature.
 Our work in the world is increasingly responsible, involved, visionary and prophetic.
 Luke 10:1-24; Acts 2:47.

-Vision Indicators: We are free in our capacity to imaginatively and creatively engage God’s Word in our lives.
-We are conscious of our responsibility to curate and cultivate the world around us and employ our creative gifts in whatever context we find ourselves as a way of glorifying God and experiencing his love for us.
+Vision Indicators: We are free in our capacity to engage God’s Word imaginatively and creatively in our lives.
+We are conscious of our responsibility to curate and cultivate the world around us and employ our creative gifts in whatever context we find ourselves as a way of glorifying God and experiencing God’s love for us.
 We actively seek out and encourage others to mature in their creativity as part of their spiritual formation.
-Genesis 1:27-28; Exodus 35:30-35; Isaiah 64:8; Exodus 35:25; Proverbs 22:29; Psalm 104:24; Colossians 3:23; Ephesians 2:10; Romans 12:6.
+Genesis 1:2; Exodus 35:30-35; Isaiah 64:8; Exodus 35:25; Proverbs 22:29; Psalm 104:24; Colossians 3:23; Ephesians 2:10; Romans 12:6.